qreate/newstime-documentation/docs/app-config.md

 ### Change the basic image logo

-By default the image logo is loaded from a remote url and can be easily changed by changing the following section in the app config.
+By default, the image logo is loaded from a remote URL and can be easily changed by changing the following section in the app config.

 ```dart
   static String imageUrl = 'YOUR IMAGE URL'; // Please make sure the url is https